"

 1. Start with a Question

-Begin with a question that genuinely interest you.
+Begin with a question that genuinely interests you.
 The more personal and meaningful the topic is, the more engaging and rewarding your research will be.
 Choose a question that sparks curiosity and connects to your own experiences or aspirations.

 1. Conduct Background Research